 We will publish feedback in a suitable place within a suitable timescale.
 This could include publishing reports on our website and providing direct feedback to groups or organisations involved in our engagement.
-The feedback will summarise an evaluation of our engagement and also demonstrate how the engagement influenced and was taken into account with our decision making.
+The feedback will summarise an evaluation of our engagement and demonstrate how the engagement influenced the decision maker and the final decision.

-Ceredigion County Council Engagement & Participation Policy - Action Plan

-Aim 1 Action Outcome Timescale Responsibility To mainstream effective engagement and participation across Ceredigion County Council.
+Ceredigion County Council Engagement & Participation Policy - Action Plan Aim 1 Action Outcome Timescale Responsibility To mainstream effective engagement and participation across Ceredigion County Council.
 To develop an Engagement toolkit and deliver training on its use to all Corporate Managers.
 A corporate understanding and management of engagement.
 March 2023 Equalities & Inclusion team To maintain a timetable of consultation and engagement exercises carried out by all Council Services.
 Effective co-ordination of engagement across all Services.
-Reduced 'consultation fatigue'.
+Reduced 'consultation fatigue.'
 Ongoing Equalities & Inclusion team To publish an Engagement Annual Report to monitor the developments as we change how we engage with the public.
 To enable the Council to evaluate progress set out in this policy.
 Ongoing Equalities & Inclusion team Aim 2 Action Outcome Timescale Responsibility To ensure that we engage with the people of Ceredigion in the best way.
 To revise and update our list of Stakeholder groups.
 Improved engagement with residents who have protected characteristics.
 March 2023 Equalities and Inclusion team To develop the use of online engagement platforms and maintain the use of non-digital engagement methods.
 Improved levels of engagement with Ceredigion residents.
+March 2023 All Corporate Managers To improve the way that we feedback to those who have participated in our engagement exercises.
+Reduced citizen dissatisfaction with the Council.
 March 2023 All Corporate Managers